An official website of the United States government

 Mission Statement

-Operate, maintain and sustain the air station in support of Marine Corps Forces Pacific and follow-on U.S., joint, combined, and allied forces in order to respond to contingencies and deter aggression by providing services, support, and facilities for training and combat readiness.
+Operate, Maintain, and sustain the air station in support of marine corps forces pacific and follow-on u.s., joint, combined, and allied forces in order to deter aggression, respond to crisis or contingency operations, and sustain readiness within the indo-pacific region by providing responsive, comprehensive, and resilient services, support, and facilities during operations and training.

 Around the Corps